British Aircraft Corporation: Formation

 BAC's origins can be traced to a statement issued by the British government that it expected the various companies involved in the aircraft, guided weapons and engine industries to consolidate and merge with one another.
 Furthermore, the government also promised incentives to motivate such restructuring; the maintenance of government research and development spending and the guarantee of aid in launching "promising new types of civil aircraft".
 One particularly high-profile incentive was the contract for a new large supersonic strike aircraft, which would become the BAC TSR-2.

 Accordingly, during 1960, BAC was created as a jointly owned corporation by Vickers, English Electric and Bristol.
 Internally, the business had two divisions – the Aircraft Division under Sir George Edwards and the Guided Weapons Division under Viscount Caldecote.
 The aircraft operations of the three parents were now subsidiaries of BAC; "Bristol Aircraft Ltd", "English Electric Aviation Ltd" (with Viscount Caldecote as general manager) and "Vickers-Armstrongs (Aircraft) Ltd" (under Sir George Edwards).
 BAC also had a controlling interest in Hunting Aircraft.
 The parents still had significant aviation interests outside BAC.
 English Electric had Napier & Son aero-engines, Bristol had 50% of Bristol Aerojet and Bristol Siddeley engines and smaller investments in Westland and Short Brothers & Harland.

 Upon the formation of BAC, the Bristol Aeroplane Company (Car Division) was not included in the consolidation.
-Instead, it was carved off by Sir George White, whose family had founded the British and Colonial Aeroplane Company in 1910 (later the Bristol Aeroplane Company).
+Instead, it was carved off by Sir George White, 3rd Baronet, whose family had founded the British and Colonial Aeroplane Company in 1910 (later the Bristol Aeroplane Company).

 BAC's head office was on the top floors of the 100 Pall Mall building in the City of Westminster, London.